Influenza Statistics

 Influenza and Influenza-like Illnesses (ILI) Summary:

-• The number of influenza cases notified to the Department of Health decreased by 20% to 117
+• In the past week the number of influenza cases notified to the Department of Health increased by 35% to 691 cases, remaining above the seasonal threshold.

-• In the year to date, the number of influenza notifications and hospitalisations were higher than the previous five-year average, while the number of reported deaths was lower.
-Vaccination coverage to date was highest in the ≥ 65 year age group.
-The majority of notifications were in those aged less than 15 years.
+• In the year to date, the number of influenza notifications, hospitalisations, and deaths* were lower than the previous five-year average.
+Thirty-four percent of notifications were in those aged less than 15 years.

 -----------